LavaSlider/DSSparseArray/DSSparseArray.md

 **Conforms to:** [NSObject] [NSObject Protocol], [NSCopying] [NSCopying Protocol], [NSMutableCopying] [NSMutableCopying Protocol], [NSSecureCoding] [NSSecureCoding Protocol]

 ## Overview
-DSSparseArray and its subclass DSMutableSparseArray manage ordered collections of objects called sparse arrays, which are similar to regular arrays but can have **nil** entries.
-DSSparseArray creates static sparse arrays, and DSMutableSparseArray creates dynamic sparse arrays.
+[DSSparseArray][] and its subclass [DSMutableSparseArray][] manage ordered collections of objects called sparse arrays, which are similar to regular arrays but can have **nil** entries.
+[DSSparseArray][] creates static sparse arrays and [DSMutableSparseArray][] creates dynamic sparse arrays.
 You can use sparse arrays when you need an ordered collection of objects that may have non-contiguous indexes.

 ## Tasks
 ### Creating a Sparse Array